dougvanhorn/pbslm-search-demo/README.md

 LMAPI_APIKEY = ''
 ```

-You can generate a new secret key with the following Python:
+You can generate a new Django style secret key with the following Python:

 ```python
 import random